nselem/evcouplings/README.md

 ## Runing EVcouplings docker images
+0. Create a working directory, in this example I called my working directory Couplings.
+`mkdir Couplings`
+`cd Couplings`
+`mkdir Sequences`
+`mkdir databases`

 1. First create a volume with all the dependencies using docker image nselem/ev_dependencies:
-`docker run -v /opt --name ev_dependencies ev_dependencies  `
+`$ docker run -v /opt --name ev_dependencies ev_dependencies  `

-2. Then I expose this volume to the docker image nselem/evcouplings:
+2. Then expose this volume to the docker image nselem/evcouplings:
-`docker run -it --rm --volumes-from ev_dependencies -v nselem/evcouplings /bin/bash  `
+`$ docker run -it --rm --volumes-from ev_dependencies -v nselem/evcouplings /bin/bash  `

-3. Right now Im passing databases as volume from my local computer:
+3. To finally run evcoupling dockers, you need a confid file and the databases setup.
+Right now Im passing databases as volume from my local computer product of the first run of docker images, but I think nselem/ev_data would work.

+Run evcouplings docker image
-`docker run -it --rm --volumes-from ev_dependencies -v $(pwd)/Sequences:/home -v $(pwd)/databases:/groups/marks/databases:ro nselem/evcouplings /bin/bash  `
+`$ docker run -it --rm --volumes-from ev_dependencies -v $(pwd)/Sequences:/home -v $(pwd)/databases:/groups/marks/databases:ro nselem/evcouplings /bin/bash  `
+and then run evcouplings plataform inside the docker container typing the command `evcouplings_runcfg`  followed by the name of your configuration file.
+For example if your configuration file is HisA_config_monomer.txt then run:
+`# evcouplings_runcfg HisA_config_monomer.txt`

+-Configuration file
+`Sequences`  must contain a `configuration file` according to the evcoupling [config files tutorial](https://github.com/debbiemarkslab/EVcouplings/blob/develop/notebooks/running_jobs.ipynb)
+Configuration file example.  (pending)

+-Databases
+The directory `/groups/marks/databases` contains all databases downloaded inside the docker container.
+By now I downloaded them by runing:
+`# evcouplings_dbupdate `
+the first time I opened evcouplings container.
+After downloading store databases in your `databases` directory.

+4. To do in the future
-4. But I whish to use databases container.
+I whish to use databases container.
 Maybe like this: create a volume with databases using docker image nselem/ev_databases:
 `docker run -v /data --name ev_databases nselem/ev_data  `

-5. And finally my desire is to get to this:
+And finally my desire is to get to this:
 `docker run -it --rm --volumes-from ev_dependencies ev_databases -v $(pwd)/Sequences:/home nselem/evcouplings evcouplings_runcfg HisA_config_monomer.txt`